Mt. Juliet passes transportation plan, guides growth to 2040

-Mt.
-Juliet commissioners have finally adopted the Comprehensive Transportation Plan after about five years of focused development.
+On Feb., Mt.
+Juliet commissioners finally adopted the Comprehensive Transportation Plan after about five years of focused development.

 Merely developing the transportation plan itself even before implementing it has already cost $175,000 partly due to analytical studies.
 The city also invested considerable time in the form of public hearings, polls and staff meetings between city officials.
 It’s based on predictions about what the city’s infrastructure requirements will be 20 years from now.